 - Any other natural person reporting, in a personal capacity and in good faith, alleged infringements of the national provisions transposing the UCITS Directive.

-- A natural person or group of natural persons acting together, employed (or formerly employed) by a supervised entity who, acting in a personal capacity and in good faith, provides information to ESMA which can serve to detect evidence or relate to a potential infringement of the CRA Regulation and Title VI of EMIR.
+- A natural person or group of natural persons acting together, employed (or formerly employed) by a supervised entity who, acting in a personal capacity and in good faith, provides information to ESMA which can serve to detect evidence or relate to a potential infringement of the CRA Regulation, Title VI of EMIR and the Securitisation Regulation.

 How to submit a report